Top 9 Things To Do In Venice Italy + Best Hotels & Restaurants

 “To build a city where it is impossible to build a city is madness in itself, but to build there one of the most elegant and grandest of cities is the madness of genius.” ~ Alexander Herzen

-I’ve traveled to Venice twice, both times by train, and I love the moment the land gives way to blue-green water, and in the distance, you catch glimpses of the floating city.
+I’ve traveled to Venice three times, every time by train, and I love the moment the land gives way to blue-green water, and in the distance, you catch glimpses of the floating city.

 Once you exit the train station, Venice greets you like a vintage postcard.
 There are rows of houses and shops lining the canals while colorful gondolas and polished water taxis bob along in the water.